Homeomorphisms group of normed vector space: Conjugacy problems and the Koopman operator: A functional framework on the homeomorphisms group

 \subsection{Notations and preliminaries}

-In this article $E$ denotes a $d$-dimensional \\normed vector space ($d \in \mathbb{N}^*$), endowed with a norm denoted by $\|\cdot\|$ and $F$ denotes a non-compact subset of $E$.
+In this article $E$ denotes a $d$-dimensional normed vector space ($d \in \mathbb{N}^*$), endowed with a norm denoted by $\|\cdot\|$ and $F$ denotes an {\mk unbounded} subset of $E$.
 The following class of functions serves to specify some behavior at infinity of homeomorphisms and to build topologies that will be central in our approach; cf Proposition \ref{Thm_Main-propertiesI}.